Programme structure

 The final semester is chiefly dedicated to the writing of the bachelor’s thesis.

-The general rules for the writing and assessment of the thesis, such as writing in groups or final exam, are up to the individual regulation governing the university of the thesis supervisor, who should be a professor of one of the degree-awarding partners.
+The general rules for the writing and assessment of the thesis, such as writing in groups or final exam, are up to the individual regulation governing the university of the thesis supervisor, who should be a member of the teaching and research staff with adequate qualifications from one of the degree-awarding partners.
 If a project necessitates co-supervision, a co-supervisor can be appointed from any of the eight universities associated with the programme.
 To facilitate student mobility, the thesis supervision can be conducted either on-site or online.

 With the thesis seminar being the only obligatory element of the programme during the final semester, the students can use this semester for additional mobility.
 The students can spend this semester at any of the eight universities associated with the programme and take elective courses from their offer.
 However, mobility is optional, and a student can stay at their track university instead.